-Please limit on-street parking in all areas during snow plowing and removal operations.
+- Please limit on-street parking in all areas during snow plowing and removal operations.

 - Snow from driveways cannot be shoveled or plowed into the street right-of-way or onto sidewalks.
 This is a violation of Municipal Code Title 24.80.090 and could result in a citation.

-It is illegal to park vehicles in the middle of a cul-de-sac per Municipal Code Title 9.30.030, A13.
+- It is illegal to park vehicles in the middle of a cul-de-sac per Municipal Code Title 9.30.030, A13.
 Vehicles parked in a cul-de-sac during snow plowing or removal operations may result in a citation and/or towing.

-There may be some deviation in the plowing patterns on trash days.
+- There may be some deviation in the plowing patterns on trash days.

 Maps & Resources: